 “I am extremely passionate about leveraging the safety lifecycle to allow an end user to cost effectively remove risk from their business.
 The IEC 61511 standard can be summarized in three words: execute, monitor and sustain.
 Unfortunately, many companies who have committed to the IEC 61511 journey are solely focused on the execution of safety lifecycle documentation (i.e., SIL verification calculations, Safety Requirements Specifications, etc.).
 This rather myopic approach will result in their not realizing the full benefits of a cost effective risk management program.
 In addition, without development of a holistic multi-year plan for safety lifecycle compliance, end user companies can expect to incur significant regret costs and schedule delays as they attempt to change the safety culture of their organization around adoption of IEC 61511. aeSolutions has developed a proven roadmap for efficient and cost effective safety lifecycle compliance and risk management which emphasizes the use of an evergreen work process to support the concepts of execute, monitor and sustain.”

 Mike is an avid fisherman, and his 14 year old son is even more fanatical.
 Living in Alaska allows them both to feed their fishing addiction in the land of the midnight sun chasing salmon, trout, pike, and more.
 Mike also enjoys hunting and basketball.

-Vice President of Program & Project Services
+Executive Vice President of Process Safety & Lifecycle Solutions

 Craig Shell, PE